101 Cooking For Two

 Optional Ganache Glaze

-• For the glaze, using a larger non-stick saucepan over very low heat, melt 1 cup semisweet chocolate chips and ½ cup cream.
-Milk should be OK here, but use cream is available.
+• For the glaze, using a larger non-stick saucepan over very low heat, melt 1 cup of semisweet chocolate chips and ยฝ cup of cream.
+Milk should be OK here, but use cream for richer results.

-• Pour into the center of the cake and spread to the edge smoothly.
+• Pour the ganache into the center of the cake and smooth it out to the edge.
 Some will drizzle down the side and look great.
-Cool for several hours in the refrigerator before serving.
+Let it cool for several hours in the refrigerator before serving.

 Recipe Notes